openfheorg/openfhe-development/docs/assets/sphinx_rsts/intro/installation/cmake_in_palisade.rst

   CKKS_M_FACTOR      Parameter used to strengthen the CKKS adversarial model in scenarios where decryption results are shared among multiple parties (See Security.md for more details)    1
  ================== ===================================================================================================================================================================== ==========

-Note that more options will be added as development progresses.
+.. note:: More Options will be added as development progresses

 The default math backend for the PALISADE build is Backend 2 (basic fixed-maximum-length big integers).
 This default can be changed on the CMake command line by setting the MATHBACKEND variable.
 For example, to select backend 6 (high performance fixed integers based on the GMP and NTL libraries), use ``-DMATHBACKEND=6`` on the CMake command line.